-LECE2250 Art, Music, Drama and Movement in Early Childhood Education
+LECE2250 Art, Music, Drama and Movement in Early Childhood Education art, music, drama, and movement.

-This course focuses on nurturing creativity in young children through developmentally appropriate activities in the areas of art, music, drama, and movement.
 The various methods and materials used to stimulate a young child's creative impulses will be explored, as well as the developmental stages of artistic growth.
 Observation in a childcare center or preschool setting is a requirement of this course.